 iPad is a great educational tool, no matter the age of the student.
 But some children are too young for a keyboard.
 That’s where the Logitech Crayon comes in.
-It’s a digital pencil designed for students to write and draw on the 9.7-inch iPad released this spring.
+It’s a digital pencil designed for students to write and draw on a variety of iPad and iPad Pro models.

 CHICAGO — Apple’s vision for the future of the classroom is clear: Students armed with iPads and quality apps, and instructors leveraging creative teaching methods.
 Laying the groundwork for a combination of interactive group projects, immersive audio and video experiences, and some gamification, Apple thinks students will find greater success in schools through the use technology.